raforg/rawhide/README.md

 complex expressions to be composed of simpler ones.
 They also allow you to create your own lexicon of search terms for finding files.

-There is a default "standard" library of functions to start with.
+There is a default standard library of functions to start with.
 It provides a high-level interface to the built-in symbols mentioned above, and makes *rh* easy to use.
 See *rawhide.conf(5)* for details.

 # SYNOPSIS